dblalock/bolt/experiments/README.md

 # MADDNESS

+## Building on our work and possible research projects

+If you're interested in building on our work, the subsequent sections should help you with the details.
+If you think this kind of work is cool but aren't sure what concretely to pursue, here are some ideas I think are really promising:

+- **Generalizing our approach to convolutions**.
+There's a lot of opportunity to reuse encodings here, which could allow the use of a more expensive encoding function (e.g., Bolt encoding, possibly augmented with OPQ-style rotations, learned permutations, or some block-diagonal rotations with intelligent block size).
+- **Exploiting prior knowledge about one of the weight matrices (e.g., neural network weights)**.
+Instead of optimizing the centroids, you should just optimize the lookup tables directly.
+This is guaranteed to do no worse on the training set and is still such a simple model that it probably won't overfit.
+Basically a free win in exchange for stronger assumptions.
+You could probably change like 30 lines of code, rerun our experiments + recreate our figures, and have a paper.
+- **Applying this approach to deep learning inference**.
+This will take a lot of CUDA kernel writing, but should be pretty straightforward.
+The unknowns here basically match those of more traditional quantization---i.e., how much you can get away with in each layer, how much fine-tuning to do, etc. You might even be able to get a training-time speedup if you swap in the ops early, although you'll hit some engineering difficulties here (e.g., torch DDP can't deal with param tensor types or shapes changing).
+- **Throwing more compute at learning the encoding function**.
+We have a simple greedy algorithm for constructing the tree that runs in seconds or minutes on a laptop.
+But people are often willing to wait hours or days.
+You could probably exploit this extra time to explore more trees, more split dimensions, etc. Especially if you use a slightly more expensive encoding function.
+- **Better theoretical guarantees**.
+Our current generalization guarantee gets *looser* as the training matrix has more low-dimensional structure.
+It should actually be the opposite, at least for a fixed Frobenius norm.
+The challenge is showing that the tree learning procedure manages to exploit this structure, rather than just assuming worst-case behavior.
+- **More general theoretical guarantees**.
+This one is the most speculative.
+People talk about the constant of *exact* matrix multiplication.
+But what about approximate matrix multiplication?
+What's the limit here, as a function of amount of approximation error, characteristics of the matrices being multiplied, etc?

 ## Python

 There's a Python implementation of the algorithm [here](https://github.com/dblalock/bolt/blob/45454e6cfbc9300a43da6770abf9715674b47a0f/experiments/python/vq_amm.py#L273), but no Python wrappers, sadly.
 Contributions welcome.
 Since SWIG is [constantly breaking](https://github.com/dblalock/bolt/issues/4), I'd suggest just creating PyTorch custom ops.